izmailovpavel/torch_swa_examples/README.md

 # Stochastic Weight Averaging (SWA)
-This repository contains exapmples of using the implementation of the Stochastic Weight Averaging (SWA) training method for DNNs in `PyTorch.contrib`.
+This repository contains examples of using the implementation of the Stochastic Weight Averaging (SWA) training method for DNNs in `PyTorch.contrib`.
 The code in this repo is adapted from the original `PyTorch` [implementation](https://github.com/timgaripov/swa).
 Please see the [PyTorch blog post](https://pytorch.org/blog/stochastic-weight-averaging-in-pytorch/) for more details about SWA and the `PyTorch.contrib` implementation.
 SWA was proposed in the paper

 [Averaging Weights Leads to Wider Optima and Better Generalization](https://arxiv.org/abs/1803.05407) (UAI 2018)